Nissan Leaf Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average auto insurance rates for a Nissan Leaf are $1,256 annually including full coverage.
-Comprehensive insurance costs around $234 each year, collision costs $400, and liability is $464.
-Buying just liability costs around $514 a year, with insurance for high-risk drivers costing $2,722 or more.
-16-year-old drivers pay the highest rates at $4,858 a year or more.
+The average insurance prices for a Nissan Leaf are $1,256 every 12 months for full coverage.
+Comprehensive costs on average $234 a year, collision insurance costs $400, and liability coverage costs around $464.
+Buying just liability costs as low as $514 a year, and insurance for high-risk drivers costs around $2,722.
+Teenage drivers cost the most to insure at up to $4,858 a year.

 Average premium for full coverage: $1,256

-These estimates include $500 physical damage insurance deductibles, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
-Estimates are averaged for all 50 U.S. states and Leaf models.
+These estimates include $500 deductibles, bodily injury liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Prices are averaged for all states and Leaf trim levels.

 Use the form below to get customized rates for your location.